 - Tier 1.
-If a project is exempt from CEQA, project-level and cumulative GHG emissions are less than significant. - Tier 2.
-If the project complies with a GHG emissions reduction plan or mitigation program that avoids or substantially reduces GHG emissions in the project's geographic area (e.g., city or county), project-level and cumulative GHG emissions are less than significant. - Tier 3.
-If GHG emissions are less than the screening-level threshold, project-level and cumulative GHG emissions are less than significant.
+If a project is exempt from CEQA, project-level and contribution to significant cumulative GHG emissions are less than significant. - Tier 2.
+If the project complies with a GHG emissions reduction plan or mitigation program that avoids or substantially reduces GHG emissions in the project's geographic area (e.g., city or county), project-level and contribution to significant cumulative GHG emissions are less than significant. - Tier 3.
+If GHG emissions are less than the screening-level criterion, project-level and contribution to significant cumulative GHG emissions are less than significant.

 For projects that are not exempt or where no qualifying GHG reduction plans are directly applicable, SCAQMD requires an assessment of GHG emissions.
 Project-related GHG emissions include on-road transportation, energy use, water use, wastewater generation, solid waste disposal, area sources, off-road emissions, and construction activities.
 The SCAQMD Working Group identified that because construction activities would result in a "one-time" net increase in GHG emissions, construction activities should be amortized into the operational phase GHG emissions inventory based on the service life of a building.
 For buildings in general, it is reasonable to look at a 30-year time frame, since this is a typical interval before a new building requires the first major renovation.
-SCAQMD identified a screening-level threshold of 3,000 MTCO2e for commercial projects, 3,500 MTCO2e for residential projects, and 3,000 MTCO2e for mixed-use projects.
-These bright-line thresholds are based on a review of the Governor's Office of Planning and Research database of CEQA projects.
+SCAQMD identified a screening-level threshold of 3,000 MTCO2e annually for all land use types or the following land-usespecific thresholds: 1,400 MTCO2e for commercial projects, 3,500 MTCO2e for residential projects, and 3,000 MTCO2e for mixed-use projects.
+These interim bright-line screening-level criteria are based on a review of the Governor's Office of Planning and Research database of CEQA projects.
 Based on their review of 711 CEQA projects, 90 percent of CEQA projects would exceed the bright-line thresholds.
-Therefore, projects that do not exceed the bright-line threshold would have a nominal, and therefore, less than cumulatively considerable impact on GHG emissions:
+Therefore, projects that do not exceed the bright-line threshold would have a nominal, and therefore, less than cumulatively considerable impact on GHG emissions.
+SCAQMD recommends use of the 3,000 MTCO2e interim bright-line screening-level criterion for all project types (SCAQMD 2010b).

-• Tier 4.
+■ Tier 4.
 If emissions exceed the screening threshold, a more detailed review of the project's GHG emissions is warranted.

 SCAQMD has identified an efficiency target for projects that exceed the bright-line threshold: a 2020 efficiency target of 4.8 MTCO2e per year per service population (MTCO2e/year/SP) for project-level analyses and 6.6 MTCO2e/year/SP for plan-level projects (e.g., general plans).
 Service population is generally defined as the sum of residential and employment population of a project.
-The per capita efficiency targets are based on the AB 32 GHG reduction target and 2020 GHG emissions inventory prepared for CARB's 2008 Scoping Plan.4 Based on the latest statewide emissions inventory in the 2017 Scoping Plan, the project-level efficiency target for year 2020 is 5.1 MTCO2e/year/SP.
+The per capita efficiency targets are based on the AB 32 GHG reduction target and 2020 GHG emissions inventory prepared for CARB's 2008 Scoping Plan.5